OpenWIS/openwis-documentation/_minutes/2017-02-23-Agenda-OpenWIS-Steering-Committee-2017-Mar-Toulouse.md

 13. **New opportunities for collaboration**
 	  1. **Review proposals for projects that are compatible with the purpose and objectives of the OpenWIS Association and in the interest of Members and Partners**
 		    1. JT
+        2. MV - FMI Smartmet Server. ([on GitHub:](https://github.com/fmidev/)) and as described [here](https://github.com/fmidev/smartmet-server/) and [here](http://www.slideshare.net/tervo/smartmet-server-providing-metocean-data).
+            1. does it match the purpose of OpenWIS Association?
+[1](http://openwis.github.io/openwis-documentation/articles/2-purpose.html#article-2.1)
+            2. how / if the project governance could / should be integrated into OpenWIS?
+            3. whether any other Members or Partners want to contribute resources to the project?
     2. **Identification of opportunities to participate in calls for proposals in externally funded projects**
         1. JT
     3. **Recommendation to the Board regarding new projects to establish**